-When at first you don't succeed, strip it down to the bare bones and start again.
-Samsung took that approach with its Gear IconX wireless buds, stripping out all the wonky fitness tracking and onboard music storage.
-And thanks to those efforts, we get the outstanding Galaxy Buds ($129.99, or free with a Galaxy S10 for a limited time).
+When at first you don't succeed, start again.
+The Gear IconX wireless buds were good, but the Galaxy Buds strip out all the wonky fitness tracking and onboard music storage.
+And thanks to those efforts, we get the outstanding Galaxy Buds ($129).

-The company even retooled the design a little, leaving us with a pair of truly wireless buds that deliver great sound, near-instantaneous pairing and nearly 6 hours of battery life.
-Plus, they're the first buds that you can charge via your Galaxy S10 smartphone, putting them miles ahead of the current crop of truly wireless buds.
+Samsung also retooled the design, leaving us with a pair of truly wireless buds that deliver great sound, near-instantaneous pairing and nearly 6 hours of battery life.
+Plus, you can recharge these buds wirelessly via your Galaxy S10 or Galaxy Note 10.
+The call quality could be better, but overall the Galaxy Buds earn a spot on our list of best wireless earbuds.

 Samsung's Galaxy Buds are what I picture when I think of near-future tech.
 The alpine-white earphones have a seamless, sweatproof design that exudes elegance.
 The reflective, triangular touchpads on the front of the buds give off just enough pearlescence to entice.